 - No more frantically counting calories.

-- Get a truckload of dietary fiber (good carbs), lean protein, healthy fats, and vitamins and minerals.
+- Contains high dietary fiber (good carbs), lean protein, healthy fats, vitamins, and minerals

 - Strengthen your immunity.